ImperialCollegeLondon/guikit/README.md

 1. Install a python.org version of python.
 1. Find executable under `/Library/Frameworks/Python.framework/...`.
 1. Use that executable to create a virtual environment: `/Library/Frameworks/Python.framework/Versions/<version>/bin/python3 -m venv .venv`.
-1. Install `pyguitemp` inside virtual environment, and all should work!
+1. Install `guikit` inside virtual environment, and all should work!

 Alternatively, if you use `conda` to install `wxPython`, you will need to use `pythonw` to execute your applications.
 See [wxPython downloads webpage](https://wxpython.org/pages/downloads/index.html) for more information on this.

-## Using `pyguitemp`
+## Using `guikit`

-There are several ways you can benefit from `pyguitemp`, depending on what you want to achieve.
+There are several ways you can benefit from `guikit`, depending on what you want to achieve.
 Check the [documentation](https://imperialcollegelondon.github.io/python-gui-template/) for full details.

-- Initialise your current directory with a skeleton for your GUI application using `pyguitemp` with `python -m pyguitemp init my_app`.
+- Initialise your current directory with a skeleton for your GUI application using `guikit` with `python -m guikit init my_app`.
-- Run `pyguitemp` with all its available expensions for your to have a look and explore the things you can do with it, uwing `python -m pyguitemp run`.
+- Run `guikit` with all its available expensions for your to have a look and explore the things you can do with it, uwing `python -m guikit run`.
-- Explore `pyguitemp`'s repo, flick trhough the code, learn how to do things, brings those which are useful to your own application, or clone the whole repo and customize the core classes and functions to fully suit your needs.
+- Explore `guikit`'s repo, flick trhough the code, learn how to do things, brings those which are useful to your own application, or clone the whole repo and customize the core classes and functions to fully suit your needs.